elisKonstantopoulou/LFSR---Autocorrelation-Python-Script/README.md

 # LFSR and Autocorrelation Python Script
-This is a larger exercise for my Cryptography course in university.
+This is an exercise for my Cryptography course in university.
 We were asked to use LFSR to generate a pseudorandom binary sequence and check if it satisfies Golomb's postulates for randomness.
 I used Python to calculate the autocorrelation of that sequence (Golomb's 3<sup>rd</sup> postulate).
 In the end of this file you will find the resources I used.

 ## LFSR Introduction
 Linear Feedback Shift Register is a shift register whose input bit is a linear function of its previous state.
-It lets us go through all possible combinations of zeros and ones given an array of bits, except for a sequence that consists of all zeros (it is later explained).
+It lets us go through all possible combinations of 1s and 0s given a sequence of bits, except for a combination that consists of all 0s (it is later explained).
 Let's look at a simple example to understand how LFSR works; let's choose 1001 as our initial state.

-The output of our initial, and current, state is 1 (the output is the last bit).
+The *output* of our initial, and current, state is 1 (*the output is the last bit*).
 Every time we iterate, we will shift all the bits one spot to the right; thus 1001 is going to become (?)100 and we will have to fill the first spot with a linear combination of some bits.
 We XOR the last two bits of our initial state (0 and 1) and place the result on the empty spot.
 XOR(0,1)=1 so now we are left with 1100.

 Now 1100 is our current state and the output is 0.
 Let's repeat the previous steps once again.
 We shift all the bits one position to the right and we are left with (?)110.
 We XOR the last two bits of the current state and place the result on the empty spot.
 XOR(0,0)=0 so now we are left with 0110.